open-metadata/OpenMetadata/openmetadata-docs-v1/content/v1.0.0/connectors/messaging/kinesis/airflow.md

 ---
-title: Run PowerBI Connector using Airflow SDK
+title: Run Kinesis Connector using Airflow SDK
-slug: /connectors/dashboard/powerbi/airflow
+slug: /connectors/messaging/kinesis/airflow
 ---

-# Run PowerBI using the Airflow SDK
+# Run Kinesis using the Airflow SDK

-In this section, we provide guides and references to use the PowerBI connector.
+In this section, we provide guides and references to use the Kinesis connector.

-Configure and schedule PowerBI metadata and profiler workflows from the OpenMetadata UI:
+Configure and schedule Kinesis metadata workflows from the OpenMetadata UI:

 - [Requirements](#requirements)
 - [Metadata Ingestion](#metadata-ingestion)